Curried Lamb and Spinach Burgers

 with threaded larding needle.
 Rub outside thoroughly with remaining

-oil mixture.
 Transfer meat to large roasting pan.
 Add 1 cup hot water.
 Roast

 30 minutes.
 Reduce oven temperature to 350 and continue roasting,